 A nominee for election as a director must receive a majority of the votes cast to be elected.
 A majority of the votes cast means that the number of the votes cast "for" a nominee must exceed the number of votes cast "against" that nominee.
 Each shareholder is entitled to only one vote per share in the election of directors and each director nominee is voted upon separately.
 If an incumbent director who is a candidate for re-election is not elected, the director will be deemed to have tendered his or her resignation to the Board of Directors.
-The Nominating Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken, and the Board of Directors will be required to act on the Nominating Committee's recommendation and disclose its decision and the rationale for the decision.
+The Nominating and Governance Committee of the Board of Directors (the "Nominating Committee") will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken, and the Board of Directors will be required to act on the Nominating Committee's recommendation and disclose its decision and the rationale for the decision.

-The nominees for re-election to the Board of Directors are Edward N. Antoian, Sukhinder Singh Cassidy, Harry S. Cherken, Jr., Scott Galloway, Robert L. Hanson, Margaret A. Hayne, Richard A. Hayne, Elizabeth Ann Lambert and Joel S. Lawson III.
-The nominees for election to the Board of Directors for the first time are Wesley McDonald and Todd R. Morgenfeld.
-The Board of Directors has determined that nine of the nominees, Messrs.
-Edward N. Antoian, Harry S. Cherken, Jr., Scott Galloway, Robert L. Hanson, Joel S. Lawson III, Wesley McDonald and Todd R. Morgenfeld, and Mmes.
-Elizabeth Ann Lambert and Sukhinder Singh Cassidy, are independent under the listing standards of the NASDAQ Global Select Market ("NASDAQ").
-In addition, based on such listing standards, the Board of Directors has determined that the following former directors who served during the Fiscal 2019 were independent: Scott A. Belair and Robert H. Strouse.
+The nominees for re-election to the Board of Directors are Edward N. Antoian, Sukhinder Singh Cassidy, Harry S. Cherken, Jr., Scott Galloway, Margaret A. Hayne, Richard A. Hayne, Elizabeth Ann Lambert, Wesley S. McDonald and Todd R. Morgenfeld.
+After 35 years of service, for which the Company thanks him, Joel S. Lawson III has decided to retire from the Board of Directors and accordingly is not being nominated for re-election.
+The Board of Directors has determined that seven of the nominees, Messrs.
+Edward N. Antoian, Harry S. Cherken, Jr., Scott Galloway, Wesley S. McDonald and Todd R. Morgenfeld, and Mmes.
+Elizabeth Ann Lambert and Sukhinder Singh Cassidy, as well as Mr. Joel S. Lawson III, who is not standing for re-election, are independent under the listing standards of the NASDAQ Global Select Market ("NASDAQ").
 The Board of Directors believes that all of its directors possess personal and professional integrity, good judgment, a high level of ability and business acumen, and have performed exceptionally well in their respective time served as directors.

-EDWARD N. ANTOIAN
+EDWARD N. ANTOIAN Director Since 2011

-Mr. Antoian, 63, is a partner of and Founder of Zeke Capital Advisors, a financial advisory firm.
+Mr. Antoian, 64, is a partner of and Founder of Zeke Capital Advisors, a financial advisory firm.
 From 1997 until March 2019, Mr. Antoian was a partner and Senior Portfolio Manager at Chartwell Investment Partners.
 Prior to that, Mr. Antoian worked at Delaware Management Co. as a Senior Portfolio Manager and at E.F.
 Hutton in Institutional Sales and as a certified public accountant for Price Waterhouse.
-Mr. Antoian holds an MBA in Finance and has financial and investment experience as a result of his experience as a CPA, financial advisor and portfolio manager.
-Mr. Antoian also serves as a director of a not-forprofit entity.
+Mr. Antoian holds an MBA in Finance and has financial and investment experience as a result of his experience as a CFA, CPA, financial advisor and portfolio manager.
+Mr. Antoian also serves as a director of three not-for-profit entities.
 As an independent director, Mr. Antoian brings his in-depth understanding of, and expertise in, finance and accounting to the Board of Directors.